 Head over there for these and plenty of other tips.
 Comments AII wrote previously on AI and how it is ineffective in providing quality training plans at this stage.
 I do however believe AI at some point will be used by coaches, (data analytics, patterns, predictions) with the right learning, it's just not there yet.
 Plus its never going to replace those person-to-person conversations and soft skills that a good coach should possess.
 Time to get signed up for your next race and start training!
 Cheers, Ash |

 When I ran my first ultra and struggled with the whole race, I thought I knew how to train.
-After trawling social media for ideas, in reality, I was out of my depth and got the training completely wrong.
+After trawling social media for ideas, the reality is, that I was out of my depth and got the training completely wrong.
 Everything from no structured sessions or specificity, nutrition made up on the go, enough kit to survive the apocalypse, and zero ideas on pacing an ultra.
 Sound familiar?
 Do you want to run faster and further whatever your distance, but don't know how?
+Sign up below and start your journey

 Hi Reader, I'm not one to shy away from more contemporary thinking.
 I previously wrote about the overuse of electrolytes and whether we need to supplement with them, as much as the marketing departments would have us think.
 Another area I believe can be overhyped is training using heart rate (HR).
 I am open in my coaching that HR is not a metric I use.
 But why would I not use this, and what alternatives do you have?
 As with most things I deal with, it's based on science, not following the...